asanchezyali/ai-avatar/README.md

 https://github.com/asanchezyali/zippy-ai-bot/assets/29262782/933ce0c3-434b-45f8-8c27-6a8669da0407
 ## Zippy Talking Avatar with Azure Cognitive and Langchain

-Zippy Talking Avatar uses Azure Cognitive Services and OpenAI GPT-3 to generate text and speech.
+Zippy Talking Avatar uses Azure Cognitive Services and OpenAI API to generate text and speech.
 It is built with Next.js and Tailwind CSS.
 This  avatar responds to user input by generating both text and speech, offering a dynamic and immersive user experience.

 ## How it works
 Zippy seamlessly blends the power of multiple AI technologies to create a natural and engaging conversational experience:

 1. Text Input: Start the conversation by typing your message in the provided text box.
-2. GPT-3 Response Generation: Your text is forwarded to OpenAI's GPT-3, which crafts a coherent and meaningful response.
+2. OpenAI API Response Generation: Your text is forwarded to OpenAI API, which crafts a coherent and meaningful response.
-3. Azure Cognitive Services: Speech Synthesis: Azure's text-to-speech capabilities transform GPT-3's response into natural-sounding audio.
+3. Azure Cognitive Services: Speech Synthesis: Azure's text-to-speech capabilities transform OpenAI API's response into natural-sounding audio.
 4. Viseme Generation: Azure creates accurate visemes (visual representations of speech sounds) to match the audio.
 5. Synchronized Delivery: The generated audio and visemes are delivered to Zippy, bringing the avatar to life with synchronized lip movements and spoken words.
 <br>